Skip to Content

 Create a Special Place

-If your German Shepherd is so clingy that he’s the type to follow you all around the house constantly, you can use your German Shepherd’s bed, a mat, or crate as his special place.
+If your German Shepherd is so clingy that he follows you around the house constantly, you can use his bed, a mat, or a crate as his special place.

 Teach the “STAY” Command

 This command is quite difficult for dogs to master.
-However, you can do it by teaching it in several stages, with lots of praise and positive reinforcement.
+However, you can teach it in several stages, with lots of praise and positive reinforcement.

 Final Thoughts